Flank/flank-dashboard/docs/19_security_audit_document.md

 | <a id="prohibited"></a>`Prohibited`| Always prohibited. |
 | <a id="allowed"></a>`Allowed` | Always allowed. |

+Let's review each `Firestore Database` collection and rules for these collections:

 ### The `projects` collection

 The `projects` collection defines projects within the Metrics Web Application.
 The single document stands for one project and contains the project's name.